Prajwal208V/PreapBytes/js/README.md

 167. ### How do you detect a mobile browser without regexp

-     You can detect mobile browsers by simply running through a list of devices and checking if the useragent matches anything.
+     we can detect mobile browsers by simply running through a list of devices and checking if the useragent matches anything.
 This is an alternative solution for RegExp usage,

      ```javascript
      function detectmob() {